 Judging by his work ethic, attention to detail, recruiting efforts and increased seasonal win totals, guidance of the East Carolina men's tennis program continues to remain in the best possible hands.

 A school-record 19-win season and a first-ever appearance in the national rankings three years ago now serves as an emphatic testament to Shawn Heinchon's leadership abilities.

-Heinchon is in his eighth year guiding the Pirate Tennis fortunes to new heights after playing a pivotal role in leading the Wake Forest program to national respectability.
+Heinchon is in his 11th year guiding the Pirate Tennis fortunes to new heights after playing a pivotal role in leading the Wake Forest program to national respectability.
 While his official appointment to take sole ownership of the ECU men's squad came in July, 2005, make no mistake - the foundation-laying process began in earnest when the St. Petersburg, Florida native accepted an assistant's position at East Carolina year earlier after a notable and award-winning six-year tenure assistant coaching tenure with the Demon Deacons.

 During his initial season at East Carolina, Heinchon made quite an impact piloting the men's squad as a top aide and was subsequently rewarded with his first career collegiate head coaching opportunity.
 In addition to leading the Pirates to four wins in their last seven matches and a double-digit win total, he also mentored senior Paulo Baumer to All-Conference USA honors - which marked only the second men's tennis player ever at East Carolina to earn league post-season accolades.

 In the spring of 2006, Heinchon continued his diligent work changing the culture of Pirate Tennis with a young unit that posted one of its best win totals in the five previous years.
 He followed with a 10-win campaign a year later, the second-highest number of triumphs since 2002, despite lining up with five true freshmen.